ELITE FAIRWAYS

 Chapter 04

-What Spain still does better than rivals
+What Spain does better than rivals

 Chapter 05

-The honest national ranking logic
+My honest national logic

-Use Spain as a curated shortlist
+Use Spain as a short, serious regional shortlist

 A better Spain trip starts with the right region and four or five honest contenders, not a bloated national top-20.
 We can help narrow it to the courses that actually fit the brief.